Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Application of the framework

 is considered.
-Pure Dirichlet boundary conditions are applied on the entire boundary $\partial\Omega$.
+Homogeneous Dirichlet boundary conditions are applied on the entire boundary $\partial\Omega$.
 The convergence history on a sequence of uniformly refined meshes is reported in Table \ref{tab:ElasticityNL-ManSol}.

-Optimal convergence ratios of the error as well as the Least-Squares functional are achieved.
-The efficiency of the error estimate is close to one, the Gauss-Newton procedure requires between 6 and 10 iterations to converge.
+Optimal e.o.c. for the error as well as the Least-Squares functional are achieved.
+The efficiency of the error estimate is close to one, the Gauss-Newton procedure requires between 11 and 14 iterations to converge.

-\textbf{Example 2:}\\ In order to demonstrate the usage of the Least-Squares functional as marking criterion for adaptive solution procedures, the Cooks membrane is considered.
-The geometry with initial discretization is shown in Figure \ref{fig:ElasticityNL-Cook} (a).
-Within this example, displacements are approximated using quadratic Lagrangian elements $u_h \in \left(\mathrm{P}_2\right)^2$ while the stress tensor is approximated based on a first-order Raviart-Thomas space $\sigma_h \in \left(\mathrm{RT}_1\right)^2$.
-To improve convergence, a scaling factor $\kappa^2 = 10^3$ is considered.
+\textbf{Example 2:}\\ In order to demonstrate the usage of the Least-Squares functional within an adaptive solution procedures, the Cook's membrane is considered.
+The geometry with initial discretisation is shown in Figure \ref{fig:ElasticityNL-Cook} (a).
+To improve convergence, a scaling factor $\omega = 10^3$ is considered.
 Meshes are refined using a Dörfler marking strategy with bulk parameter $0.5$, leading to a considerable clustering of elements in the upper left and right as well as the lower right corners of the domain, as depicted in Figure \ref{fig:ElasticityNL-Cook} (b).